Skincare Order of Application & My Daily Routine

-Now that I've found a great formula, I stick to the same eye cream for AM & PM.
+I like a bit of a heavier eye cream at night so it can really soak in.
+Love how easy this Retinol Supreme Eye Serum is to apply.
 Have also heard great things about BeautyCounter's Ultra Renewal eye cream and Glow Recipe's Avocado Melt Retinol Eye Mask.

 Step 6: Moisturizer/Night Cream

 Some people prefer to use a more restorative moisturizer at night (aka a night cream).
 I keep a few moisturizers on deck that I really enjoy and usually switch between Colleen Rothschild's Extreme Recovery Cream (this product changed my skin in the Winter!) and Fresh's Lotus Youth Preserve Night Cream.
-When I'm feeling like my skin has plenty of hydration, I'll skip this step and use this Glow Recipe serum instead.
+When I'm feeling like my skin has plenty of hydration, I'll skip this step and use Summer Fridays Dream Oasis Serum as a lightweight moisturizer instead.